-In this way, every tree node k has a set of points Pk where PB is the sample point set N. Each tree node k is represented by a center point p_c^k , which is the one nearest to the mass center inside each node.
-The mass center of node k is given by equation 3
+In SSP-Tree, every tree node k has a set of points P^k where P^B is the sample point set N. Each tree node k is represented by a center point p_c^k , which is the one nearest to the mass center inside each node.
+The mass center of node k is given by equation 3 where n_k is the number of sequences in node k.